On the stability of the Erd\H{o}s-Ko-Rado theorem: Introduction

 \section{Introduction}

-In this note, our aim is to investigate the stability of a central result in extremal set theory due to Erd\H{o}s, Ko and Rado~\citep{EKR}.
+In this note, our aim is to investigate the stability of a central result in extremal set theory due to Erd\H{o}s, Ko and Rado~\citep{EKR} about uniform intersecting families of sets.
 A family of sets $\C{A}$ is said to be \emph{intersecting} if $A \cap B \neq \emptyset$ for all $A, B \in \C{A}$.
-We are interested in intersecting families where all the sets have the same size; writing $[n]$ for the set $\{ 1,2,...,n\}$ and $\NR$ for the family of all the subsets of $[n]$ of cardinality $r$, the Erd\H{o}s-Ko-Rado theorem asserts that if $\C{A} \subset \NR$ is intersecting and $n \ge 2r$, then $|\C{A}| \le \binom{n-1}{r-1}$.
-It is easy to see that equality is achieved when $\C{A}$ is the family of all the $r$-element subsets of $[n]$ containing a fixed element $x \in [n]$; we call this family the \emph{star centred at $x$}.
-Hilton and Milnor~\citep{Hilton} showed, in fact, that if $n > 2r$, then the \emph{only} intersecting families of size $\binom{n-1}{r-1}$ are the trivial ones, namely, stars.
-Many extensions of the Erd\H{o}s-Ko-Rado theorem and the Hilton-Milnor theorem have since been proved; furthermore, very general stability results about the structure of intersecting families have been proved by Friedgut~\citep{Stab1}, Dinur and Friedgut~\citep{Stab2}, and Keevash and Mubayi~\citep{Stab3}.
+We are interested in intersecting families where all the sets have the same size; writing $[n]$ for the set $\{ 1,2,\dots,n\}$ and $\nr$ for the family of all the subsets of $[n]$ of cardinality $r$, the Erd\H{o}s--Ko--Rado theorem asserts that if $\C{A} \subset \nr$ is intersecting and $n \ge 2r$, then $|\C{A}| \le \binom{n-1}{r-1}$ and that equality is only achieved, if $n > 2r$, when $\C{A}$ is a \emph{star}; for $x \in [n]$, the \emph{star centred at $x$} is the family of all the $r$-element subsets of $[n]$ containing $x$.
+Extending this result, Hilton and Milner~\citep{Hilton} determined, when $n > 2r$, the largest size of a uniform intersecting family not contained entirely in a star.
+Many extensions of the Erd\H{o}s--Ko--Rado theorem and the Hilton--Milner theorem have since been proved; furthermore, very general stability results about the structure of intersecting families have been proved by Friedgut~\citep{Stab1}, Dinur and Friedgut~\citep{Stab2}, and Keevash and Mubayi~\citep{Stab3}.

-Here, we shall investigate a different notion of stability and prove a random analogue of the Erd\H{o}s-Ko-Rado theorem which strengthens the Erd\H{o}s-Ko-Rado theorem significantly when $r$ is small compared to $n$.
+Here, we shall investigate a different notion of stability and prove a `sparse random' analogue of the Erd\H{o}s--Ko--Rado theorem which strengthens the Erd\H{o}s--Ko--Rado theorem significantly when $r$ is small compared to $n$.

-To translate the Erd\H{o}s-Ko-Rado theorem to the random setting, it will be helpful to reformulate the theorem as a statement about Kneser graphs.
-For natural numbers $n,r \in \N$ with $n\ge r$, the Kneser graph $K(n,r)$ is the graph whose vertex set is $\NR$ where two $r$-element sets $A,B \in \NR$ are adjacent if and only if $A \cap B = \emptyset$.
-Observe that a family $\C{A} \subset \NR$ is an intersecting family if and only if $\C{A}$ is an independent set in $K(n,r)$.
-Writing $\alpha (G)$ for the size of the largest independent set in a graph $G$, the Erd\H{o}s-Ko-Rado theorem asserts that $\alpha (K(n,r)) = \binom{n-1}{r-1}$ when $n \ge 2r$; furthermore, when $n > 2r$, the only independent sets of this size are stars.
+To translate the Erd\H{o}s--Ko--Rado theorem to the random setting, it will be helpful to reformulate the theorem as a statement about Kneser graphs.
+For natural numbers $n,r \in \nat$ with $n\ge r$, the Kneser graph $K(n,r)$ is the graph whose vertex set is $\nr$ where two $r$-element sets $A,B \in \nr$ are adjacent if and only if $A \cap B = \emptyset$.
+Observe that a family $\C{A} \subset \nr$ is an intersecting family if and only if $\C{A}$ is an independent set in $K(n,r)$.
+Writing $\alpha (G)$ for the size of the largest independent set in a graph $G$, the Erd\H{o}s--Ko--Rado theorem asserts that $\alpha (K(n,r)) = \binom{n-1}{r-1}$ when $n \ge 2r$; furthermore, when $n > 2r$, the only independent sets of this size are stars.